stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 ## Deploying Ingress

 By this point initial configuration is setup.
-As a next step, we need to deploy an [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) network resource which will be responsible for exposing your application to internet over a specific domain.
+As a next step, we need to deploy an [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) network resource which will be responsible for exposing your application to internet over a specific DNS name.
 It is assumed at this point that you've already setup Leader Helm Chart for your application.
 We need to add following snippet to `values.yaml` for this chart.
 Leader chart will use these values to deploy ingress resource in your current namespace.

 ```YAML
 application: